-Aging has turned into an essential political question, due to the fact that both the proportion and the number of elderly people are increasing significantly worldwide.[1]
-The aging of populations all around the world will considerably increase the quantity of elderly people who are care-dependent.[1]
+Ageing has turned into an essential political question, due to the fact that both the proportion and the number of elderly people are increasing significantly worldwide.
+The ageing of populations all around the world will considerably increase the quantity of elderly people who are care-dependent.